ruturajpatki/WordPress-OptionTree-Extended/docs/README.md

 1. Download the master branch as ZIP file.
 Extract the content somewhere in a new empty folder.
 1. Now, create a directory under the root of your theme/plugin
-1. Copy the content of "dist" folder to your newly created directory.
+1. Copy the content of "framework" folder to your newly created directory.
 1. Let's say you've created a directory "admin/framework" under the root; in this scenario, copy following lines of code to your "functions.php" file.

 ```php